-Are you interested in becoming a music producer?
+Are you interested in what a music producer does?
 Becoming a music producer and entrepreneur can be fun and rewarding.
 A music producer may start their own label, find songs, find artists, raise money, and distribute music.
 Find out who are the top producers in the industry are and become a music producer that successfully shapes the future of the music industry.

 What Does a Music Producer Do?

 They are the visionary behind the sound of an album.
 The music producer oversees the creation of a song or album.
 They choose the artists, pick from songwriters, and choose the instruments that will be played.
 The music producer understands every aspect of the music production.

 An entrepreneur has vision, is willing to take risk, and has the networking skills to bring a diverse group of people together.
 In addition, it also takes diligence, dedication, passion, and drive.
 Anyone can run a business, but an entrepreneur leads a business.

 Starting a Label

 Not all music producers will start a record label, but those entrepreneurial music producers will take ownership of the label and make it part of the overall music creation process.
 When starting a label, it is important to find the right music to promote.
 Having a passion for a music genre is important.
 This passion will get you through those long nights of recording and hours of pitching songs to A&R executives.

 The barriers to entry are lower than in the past.
 Starting a record label has become easier with lower costs, large audiences into niche music, and the ability to distribute music on streaming services rather than creating tangible vinyl or CDs.
 Social media has also opened up the ability for record labels to promote their music to fans, without spending thousands of dollars on traditional marketing.

 Finding a Song